Jason2Brownlee/AlgorithmAfternoon/content/books/particle_swarm/chapter02.md

 1. Define the cognitive coefficient (`c1`) and the inertia weight (`w`) as constants or parameters in your script.

-2. Inside the main PSO loop, after updating the personal best, calculate the new velocity for each particle using the velocity update formula:
+2. Inside the main PSO loop, after updating the personal best, calculate the new velocity for each particle using the velocity update formula that includes the personal best information:

 ```python
 # Pseudocode for velocity update